 February began in what felt like the depths of Winter, with snow and daytime temperatures averaging -10c or below.
-Fat Tuesday arrived, more Covid-19 recommendations were put in place, colourful tulips filled the shops, snow ploughs zipped around, the calls of roof clearers echoed down the streets, hands were stuffed in oversized mittens, påskmust (Easter soda) appeared in supermarkets, the snow eventually melted, then we entered the fifth season called Vårvinter (Spring-Winter) and the warm sun finally arrived.
+Fat Tuesday arrived, more Covid-19 recommendations were put in place, colourful tulips filled the shops, snow ploughs zipped around, the calls of roof clearers echoed down the streets, hands were stuffed in oversized mittens, påskmust (Easter soda) appeared in supermarkets, the snow eventually melted, then we entered the fifth season called Vårvinter (Spring-Winter) and the warm sun finally made an appearence.

 I don’t usually take many touristy photos but I had to get one of Gamla Riksdagshuset in the snow and ice!

 The day 20cm of snow fell in one afternoon.
 Despite that, people were still driving, running and cycling.

 Lovely lovely semlor.
 I still haven’t mastered eating them with dignity.
 We didn’t eat enough of them this year so I’m going to try making some at home.
 They are one of my top three Swedish buns — sockerkringlor and kardemummabullar are the other two.
 Obviously I love all buns, but especially these ones.